joshwegener/living-docs/README.md

 We use our own system for development.
 Check our [current work](docs/current.md) and [contribution guide](docs/contributing/CONTRIBUTING.md).

+**Note**: We use GitHub Spec-Kit for living-docs development (see `.github/`).
+This is OUR choice - you can use ANY methodology with living-docs!

 ## 📄 License

 MIT - Use it anywhere, for any project.